BenBradshawww/finance_data_pipeline/README.md

 ## Summary
 For this project I created an ML pipeline for forecasting the the closing prices of stocks.
 This forecasting pipeline is scheduled to run daily using cron.
-Specifically, at 12am the latest stock data is gathered, cleaned, and added to the database.
+Specifically, at 12am the latest stock data is gathered, cleaned, and pushed to the database.
 At 2 am a model training workflow is run which forecasts the stock closing price over the next 60 days.

-My main focus was on actually building the pipeline rather than the accuracy of the forecast.
-To create the ML pipeline I used 3 tools: postgres, airflow, and docker.
-To visualize the results I used streamlit.
+My main focus was on building the pipeline rather than the accuracy of the forecast.
+To create the ML pipeline I used 3 tools: postgres, airflow, and docker and to visualize the results I used streamlit.

 **Postgres**